Açaí Power Parfait

 -Place all of the ingredients for the smoothie into a blender.

-- Spoon half of the smoothie into a medium-sized glass.
+-Spoon half of the smoothie into a medium-sized glass.
 Add half of the toppings, then top with the remaining smoothie and toppings.
-Serve immediately.
+BOOM, done.